gkjohnson/threejs-model-loader/README.md

 Function used to return an instance of a particular loader.
 Once the loader has been created, pass it into `loadercb`.
 See above code snippet for an example.

 ### Members
+##### ModelLoader.loaderClasses

+Object with a map of loader name to loader class to instantiate.
+Used only for the default implementation of the `getLoader` function.
+Defaults to the available `THREE` object where loaders are typically available.

 ##### ModeLoader.loaderMap

 List of `extension` to `loaderName`, used to select the loader for each extension.
 The list can be modified by adding and removing keys from the list.
 Every loader is expected to be found on the `THREE` object.